core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 --- back

-# Acknowledgments # {#acknowledgments}
-{: numbered="no"}

-The authors sincerely thank Christian Amsüss, John Mattsson and Göran Selander for their feedback and comments.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).

 # Detailed considerations for AEAD_AES_128_CCM_8 # {#aead-aes-128-ccm-8-details}
-{: numbered="no"}

 For the AEAD_AES_128_CCM_8 algorithm when used as AEAD Algorithm for OSCORE, larger IA and CA values are achieved, depending on the value of 'q', 'v' and 'l'. {{algorithm-limits-ccm8}} shows the resulting IA and CA probabilities enjoyed by AEAD_AES_128_CCM_8, when taking different values of 'q', 'v' and 'l' as input to the formulas defined in {{I-D.irtf-cfrg-aead-limits}}.